 .
 Change that line to say Require all granted

 instead.
+Like so:

-That should fix the XAMPP database access forbidden error and give you access to phpMyAdmin.
+That should fix the database access error.

 What about multisite or staging?